Researchers discovered that most women have two waves of follicle development, but what does that mean for ovulation?

 - Age: Perhaps the #1 factor to increased ovulation is age.
 The older women get, the more difficult it can be to inhibit follicle stimulating hormone (FSH), a key hormone for initiating ovulation.

 - Genes: It’s likely that genes play a large role in hyperovulation and twinning.
 Ever notice how twins seem to run in the family?

 - Stopping birth control: It’s not a guarantee that every time a woman stops taking hormonal birth control, hyperovulation will occur.
 However it is a fairly common, reasonable factor.
 The cessation of hormones that inhibit FSH release could mean your brain ends up overshooting it’s FSH production.

 What this means for ART

 What we do know is this: women with regular menstrual cycles typically ovulate once a month.
 While hyperovulation can occur from time to time, the technology we have now doesn’t allow us to actually detect released eggs, so there’s not much we can alter with ART at the moment.

 Understanding reproductive health

 Constant developments in research and technology are teaching us more about reproductive health every day.
 Although we can’t get the answers to all of our questions right now, we’re learning more about fertility and the human body every day.
 While it would be ideal for those TTC if ovulation occurred multiple times a month, it’s not likely.
 Hyperovulation can occur from time to time, but it’s more likely that your body releases one egg, one time per menstrual cycle.
-If you’re interested in tracking ovulation, try out Natalist’s at-home ovulation test.
+If you’re interested in tracking ovulation, try out Natalist’s Ovulation Test Kit.